 CPIA CEO Bob Becker conceded that, in terms of numbers of visitors who use the park, golfers represented "not an overwhelming" number.

 In an attempt to downplay the number of park users that are currently enjoying the dormant golf courses, Becker explained that park staff had conducted a survey of the current users, consisting of runners, walkers, bikers, dog-walkers, etc, and had discovered that the numbers of non-golfers currently using the land was roughly equal to the number of golfers who would be using the same land if it were returned to golf courses, a number he went on to describe as representing "not an overwhelming use".
 One presumes that the big difference in user value in the eyes of park staff is in paying versus non-paying users; however, we must point out that the maintenance costs for the two different uses are considerably different as well.

 And finally, they have agreed to build a bike path/trail from Harrison Ave. to Filmore Ave., along the edge of the Couturie Forest, acquiescing to the desire of non-golfing park users to have more access to the center of the north half of the park and not be limited to just its periphery.

 Congratulations to the concerned citizens and park-lovers who have worked so hard to reach this point!
 With continued diligence on your part, the most troublesome aspects of the plan that still remain may continue to be mitigated.
+Thank you.

 City Park Meeting Document distributed at the May, 26, 2010 meeting.